 Stoicism is not just for professors or philosophers, it is a guide to living an effective life for the common people.
 But just like any other knowledge, it only becomes effective when applied.
 To borrow the words of Jim Rohn, "if you let your learning lead to knowledge, you become a fool.
 If you let your learning lead to action, you become wealthy."
 I've been adopting various lifestyle changes as you've read so far and I'm very pleased with it.
 I feel more enthusiastic and happier.
 I have a stronger sense of control and I seem to face my obstacles better.

 Related Post: 3 Steps To Overcoming Any Obstacles

 If you are interested about stoicism, I would recommend Meditations and Letters from a Stoic as your further reading materials.
-But always remember that reading can only prepare your mind and maybe even help you avoid some mistakes; but in the end, knowledge must be applied in some way or another for you to experience an outcome.
-Be it a failure, a success or a lesson.
+But remember, reading can only prepare your mind.
+It may help you avoid some mistakes but in the end, knowledge must be applied in order for you to experience an outcome.